 Professor Sallie Lamb, University of Oxford and Professor Rob de Bie, Maastricht University spoke for the motion, while associate Professor Roger Kerry, University of Nottingham and Professor Michael Loughlin, Manchester Metropolitan University spoke against.
 The 'againsts' won the debate.

-- CSP professional adviser Carley King on the Critical Physio network: Evidence-based medicine: why are we even debating it?, reflections on the Physiotherapy UK debate
+- Evidence-based medicine: why are we even debating it? - CSP professional adviser Carley King reflects on the Physiotherapy UK debate

 - Guyatt G Evidence-based medicine ACP J Club 1991 A-16:114